alanszlosek/voxeling/README.markdown

 voxeling
 ====

+## The Latest News

-Note: Rewrite in progress!
-Moving to ES Modules, and refactoring all the things.
+Rewrite in progress!
+We've moved to ES Modules and are refactoring all the things.
 I've moved everything to a branch called "main".
 Check the "master" branch for the old code.

+As of 2021 I've hired a graphic designer to create new textures.
+Soon I will be able to phase out bdcraft (http://bdcraft.net/purebdcraft-minetest) and distribute my own textures so you can more-easily set up your own instances with less headache.

+## Introduction

 Inspired by [voxel-engine](https://github.com/maxogden/voxel-engine) and [voxel.js](http://voxeljs.com), this is a multiplayer sandbox (like Minecraft creative mode) implemented in WebGL with very few dependencies.
 Very much a work in progress.

-Demo: https://voxeling.greaterscope.com (Google Chrome and Firefox 46+)
+Demo of old, non-ES version: https://voxeling.greaterscope.com (Google Chrome and Firefox 46+)

 Project blog: https://blog.alanszlosek.com/tags/voxeling/

-As of 2021 I've hired a graphic designer to create new textures, so will be phasing out bdcraft shortly (http://bdcraft.net/purebdcraft-minetest).

 Player skins from: